getsentry/sentry-javascript/README.md

 * base64_encode from [php.js][4] (included in the minified distribution)
 * crypto-sha1-hmac from [Crypto-JS][5] (included in minified distribution)

+Download the latest version from the Download Packages section [here][6].

 First include jQuery or Zepto in your document's head.
 Then include the minified distribution file from the 'dist' directory: